 2. Set Your Baby’s Day-Night Sleep Cycle

-From the start, try to teach your baby that “nighttime is when we sleep, and daytime is when we have fun.”
+Starting when your baby is 2 weeks old, try to teach her that “nighttime is when we sleep, and daytime is when we have fun.”

 During daylight hours, keep things stimulating and active for your baby.
 Play with her a lot.
 Try to keep her awake after she feeds, although don't worry if she conks out for a nap.